REMEDY : BNSSG referral pathways & Joint Formulary

 Following subtotal hysterectomy the cervix remains in situ.
 It is difficult to know whether any endometrium remains following subtotal hysterectomy, and whether combined or estrogen-only HRT should be used (if required).
 If possible, the operating hospital should provide individual guidance.

-If unsure, combined sequential HRT can be used for 3months and if no bleeding occurs, it is unlikely there is residual endometrium and estrogen-only HRT can be continued.
+If unsure, combined sequential HRT can be used for 3 months as a progestogen challenge, if no bleeding occurs, it is unlikely there is residual endometrium and estrogen-only HRT can be used.
 If any bleeding occurs on sequential HRT, combined HRT should be used.
 If any unscheduled bleeding subsequently occurs on estrogen-only HRT, this should be investigated.

 Surgical menopause / Bilateral oophorectomy